Should Benefit Packages Include Pet Insurance?

 How Does Pet Insurance Work?

 Many pet owners think of their animal companions as part of the family.
-In some ways, pet insurance is similar to health insurance but in other ways it can resemble property insurance.
+In some ways, pet insurance is similar to health insurance but in other ways it can more closely resemble property insurance.
 Most insurance carriers provide plans that are structured with a premium, deductible, and a co-pay.

 However, with pet insurance, most plans require the pet owner to pay out of pocket at the vet office and submit a claim for reimbursement after the visit.
 Most plans allow pet owners to choose their own vet and premiums are very affordable—there are also different tiers, including accident and illness coverage, accident-only coverage, and wellness coverage.

 There are a lot of factors that go into pet owners deciding whether or not insuring a pet is worth it.
 This includes the pet’s species, if they have any pre-existing conditions, if the pet’s breed is predisposed to certain health problems, and the age of the pet.
 There are also waiting periods for pet insurance to kick in, so signing up for insurance after a pet’s emergency or diagnosis won’t usually help.

 Still, pet insurance is a priority for a lot of pet owners.
 According to the North American Pet Health Insurance Association, “close to 2.82 million pets were insured at the end of 2019 and that pet health insurance has been increasing at an average annual growth rate of 22.1% over the past 5 years.”